Canadian pension fund Teachers' to buy UK's Goals Soccer

 The pension fund, which is acquiring the company through its private equity arm Teachers' Private Capital (TPC), said the deal requires, among other things, the backing of shareholders, holding at least 75 percent of the company's shares.

+Teachers' did not provide a per-share offer price, but said the deal values the fully diluted share capital of Goals at about 73.1 million pounds.
+Goals' stock closed at 135 pence a share in London on Thursday, putting its current market value at about 65.6 million pounds.

 Goals owns and operates 43 outdoor five-a-side football centres in the United Kingdom and one in the United States.
-Each centre houses several pitches that are made of synthetic grass and are typically floodlit.
-The company has about 800 employees and reported revenue of about $47.8 million last year.
+It has about 800 employees and it had revenues of about $47.8 million last year.

 "We believe that this will be a win-win for investors, employees and the thousands of players who enjoy using Goals' facilities," said TPC's European head Jo Taylor in a statement.